microsoft/rankerEval/README.rst

 .. inclusion-marker-start

-A fast numpy-based implementation of ranking metrics for information retrieval and recommendation.
+A fast numpy/numba-based implementation of ranking metrics for information retrieval and recommendation.
 Coded with efficiency in mind and support for edge cases.

 Find the full `documentation here <https://rankereval.readthedocs.io>`_.